Technologicat/mcpyrate/README.md

 The parametric macro function receives macro arguments as the `args` named parameter.
 It is a raw `list` of the ASTs `arg0` and so on.
 If the macro was invoked without macro arguments, `args` is an empty list.

 Macro invocations inside the macro arguments **are not automatically expanded**.
 If those ASTs end up in the macro output, they are expanded after the primary macro invocation itself (as part of the default outside-in processing); but if not, they are not expanded at all.
 To expand them, use `expander.visit(args)` in your macro implementation.
+(Or, in the rare case where you need to use the macro bindings *from your macro's definition site* when expanding the args, use the `expand` family of macros from `mcpyrate.metatools`.)

 #### Arguments or no arguments?